 This training satisfies the requirements for the Trees For Kids Grant.
 For more information about the Trees For Kids Grant, please contact Laura Wagner at firstname.lastname@example.org or 515-281-6749.

 Trees for Kids and Trees for Teens offers grant funding to plant trees at your school every spring and fall.
 Schools are selected based on their grant application.
 Over 20 projects are funded a year.
-The Spring 2013 grant application can be found on the link above or here: 2014 grant application.
-For a writable application contact Laura.Wagner@dnr.iowa.gov.
+The Fall 2014 grant application can be found here: 2014 grant application.
+For grant application instructions, nursery specifications or a writable application contact Laura.Wagner@dnr.iowa.gov.

 For more information please contact the Iowa DNR Trees for Kids Coordinator at 515-281-6749.